 - 1) Seven out of ten landlords don’t prepare Wills;

-With that in mind, my first morbid blog post about death and wills was born, with the aim of encouraging landlords (and everyone else) to create a will if they haven’t done so already.
+With that in mind, my first morbid blog post about death and wills was born, with the aim of encouraging landlords & homeowners (and everyone else) to create a Will if they haven’t done so already.

-“You mean, I can sit in my pants while watching Eastender’s and arrange my will online?”
+“You mean, I can sit in my crusty pants while watching Eastender’s and arrange my Will online?”

 “Yeah, pretty much!”